 - The EIA and EM&A requirements;

 - Relevant environmental protection laws, guidelines, and practice notes;

-- The EP conditions and other submissions under the EP;
+- The EP conditions and other submissions under the EP:

 - Monitoring results of EM&A programme;

 - Works progress and programme;

 - Proposal of individual works;

-- Contract specifications on environmental protection; and
+- · Contract specifications on environmental protection; and

 - Previous site inspection results.

 Good site practices were observed in site inspections during the reporting period.
-The ET participated in environmental drills organized by the contractor as observer, including a major oil spillage drill conducted by a marine-based contract in Apr 2018.
 Advices were given when necessary to ensure the construction workforce were familiar with relevant procedures, and to maintain good environmental performance on site.
 Regular toolbox talks on environmental issues were organized for the construction workforce by the contractors to ensure understanding and proper implementation of environmental protection and pollution control mitigation measures.